Atharvkote/Atharvkote/README.md

 ### About Me 🚀
 <div>
 <p>
-I 'm Atharva From Maharashtra,India.
-A Passionate and Driven Computer Engineer ,Programming Enthusiast,Python Developer,Frontend Developer,Tech Enthusiast
+I'm Atharva From India.
+A Passionate and Driven Computer Engineer,Had Done DSA In Java,A Python Dev,Tech Enthusiast.
 On a Journey to bridge the Digital Realm.From Coding Adventures in Programming Languages like C, C++ JAVA , Python and many more, to Hardware Explorations!!, I thrive on the dynamic fusion of Bits and Bytes.
 Eager to embrace challenges, contribute Fresh Perspectives, and grow with the ever-evolving TECH Landscape.

 </p>